Skip to main content

 Candle Wax

 Freeze the wax with an ice cube wrapped in a sandwich bag, then scrape it off.
 Place the stained area between layers of paper towels, and use your iron on a low setting to transfer the remaining wax onto the towels.
 For any remaining stain, treat with stain remover and launder as usual.
-If the wax is on upholstery or carpet, then you might want to consider hiring a professional carpet cleaning service.
+If the wax is on upholstery, carpet, or anything nonwashable, you may have to finish up with a dry cleaning solvent, such as Woolite’s Dry Cleaner’s Secret or Dryel.

 PartyFoulsdLipstick